pbclive-digital/pbc-app-api/README.md

 ## Deploy
 Primary deployment is in Heroku dyno.
 For this application has two environments.
 One is for staging and other one is for production.
 Both environments are in Heroku.
+To do the deployments, developer need to be a contributor of heroku accounts related with staging / production.
+Once developer get the access to heroku environments, they can use deploy.sh script to do the deployments.

 ### Set Heroku ENVIRONMENTAL VARIABLES
 For the application functionality with firebase integration, Before we deploy, make sure in the heroku application, set the following environmental variables